emiljapelt/trench/README.md

 | goto | Jump to a location in the directive. | goto loop; | 0 |

 ## Game file
 The game file specifies the players and rules of a particular game.
 It consists of key value pairs, seperated by semi-colons, defining a set of values.
+Pairs can be left out, in which case a default will be used.

 | key | explaination |
 | --- | --- |